Kaldei/KCN/content/_index.md

   </header>
   <div class="entry-content">
     <p>
-      This category gathers notes I use in the different stages of an attack.</br>
+      This category gathers notes I use in the different stages of an attack.
       They are arranged, kinda like the "Cyber Kill Chain" model, in 5 steps (Enumeration, Vulnerability Assessment, Gaining Access, Foothold, and Privilege Escalation).
     </p>
   </div>